department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/water-vietnam.md

 ### Can I get disability benefits from VA?

-Yes, if you have one or more illnesses believed to be caused by Agent Orange and **at least one of the following is true for you**:
+Yes, if you have one or more illnesses believed to be caused by Agent Orange and at least one of the below descriptions is true for you.

+**One of these must be true:**
 - Your military record shows that you were aboard one of the U.S. Navy and Coast Guard ships that entered Vietnam’s inland waterways, **or**
 - You came ashore in Vietnam